BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 293 ---

-17.1.2015 EN Official Journal of the European Union L 12/293

 (20) Where the Solvency Capital Requirement for credit risk is calculated using the standard formula the total amount of the Solvency Capital Requirement for spread risk and market risk concentration sub-modules and